yiyuma/technical-tutorials/Database/SQL.md

 ### SQL Statements (SQL keywords are not case sensitive)
 - SELECT: extracts data from a database
   ```
+    // return all columns from the table tableName
-    SELECT * FROM datebaseName
+    SELECT * FROM tableName
+    // return colum1 and column2 from the table tableName
-    SELECT columnName FROM databaseName
+    SELECT columnq, column2 FROM tableName
-    // get a list of the different values
+    // return only distinct (different) values
     SELECT DISTINCT columnName FROM databaseName
   ```
 - UPDATE: updates data in a database